MohitAD15/Legolas_VoiceAssistant/README.md

   - Opens applications like YouTube, Wikipedia, Google, Acrobat Reader, and Command Prompt.
   - Closes applications like Notepad and browsers like Chrome and Edge.
 - **Music & Entertainment**: Plays music from a specified directory.
-- **Weather Updates**: Provides current weather information for a specific location.

 This updated list replaces the email functionality with **Weather Updates**.
 The assistant now provides weather information when requested.
 Let me know if you'd like to modify anything further!